SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 The tester effectively takes on a _support_ role, operating, for the most part, outside the sprint's tickets (unless they have tickets to do themselves).
 [They'd become "Quality _Assistance_" rather than "Quality _Assurance_"](https://www.developsense.com/blog/2010/05/testers-get-out-of-the-quality-assurance-business/).
 With the free time they've gained from not having to do the checks of all the tickets, it opens the door to a staggering number of options.

-This change will likely be a massive boon to team throughput and quality overall (both internal and external), and it can understandably make it feel a bit nebulous as to what QA's responsibilities are exactly after the change has been made.
+This change will likely be a massive boon to team throughput and quality overall (both internal and external), and it can understandably make QA's responsibilities feel a bit nebulous..
 But that's because it is, and that's the point.
 While I've laid out some of those options above, it's ultimately up to the team to determine where the tester's newfound time, energy, and passion can be directed, and that direction can change from day to day.

-Remember that, in Agile, teams are _self-organizing_ that need to be _trusted_ to get the job done.
+Remember that, in Agile, teams are _self-organizing_ and need to be _trusted_ to get the job done.
 So it's up to the team, not management, to figure out where the tester can add the most value.

 # A note to management